Uncia-SaaS/.github/README.md

 ### Application document Versions

-- **Multiple Versions**: A application document can have several versions.
+- **Multiple Versions**: an application document can have several versions.
 - **Version Creation**: To create a new version (minor, intermediate, major), the previous one must be approved or deployed.
 - **Reviewers and Deployment Team**: Selected at submission for review for the first version and at creation for subsequent ones.